 I don’t think that we have a handle on the problem.
 It is almost as if we cannot now succeed because what is left is too little and it is too late.

 It is interesting to look back.
 It is all we can do.
-The following is an extract from The Edinburgh gazetteer, or geographical dictionary …: Accompanied by an atlas – Page 488 1822:
+The following is an extract from The Edinburgh gazetteer, or geographical dictionary (1822) at page: 488:

-It tells us that the Javan tiger is smaller than those found further north and was of a similar size to the leopard.
+It tells us that the Javan tiger was smaller than those found further north and was of a similar size to the leopard.
 This probably accounts for mistaken sightings of the Javan tiger after it became extinct.
+Observers had spotted a leopard and not a tiger despite the distinct differences in markings i.e. spots versus stripes.
 A black tiger would be a melanistic tiger.
 There have been accounts of black tigers albeit very rarely.
 There is no physical evidence in existence that I know of.
 Javan tigers were small compared to the other tiger subspecies.
 This is a comparison table:

 |Tiger Species||Weights lbs (Wikipedia®)|